 Regular maintenance and prompt treatment of mould or any stain will help to preserve the life and look of your synthetic tennis court.

 Treating Mould on Synthetic Grass Tennis Courts:

-Some of our customers have successfully used Oil of Cloves External Painted Surfaces to treat their tennis courts, however, we have not tested this ourselves.
+Some of our customers have successfully used Oil of Cloves Outdoor Surfaces Mould Cleaner to treat their tennis courts, however, we have not tested this ourselves.
 As always we recommend proceeding with caution.

 Oil of Cloves External Painted Surfaces arrives in a 2L container and dilutes to 20L of solution.
 We believe that 20L should be sufficient to cover one tennis court.

 Follow these steps to clean mould from your tennis court: